Frequently Asked Questions

 Why buy at MeadowView?

 The community developed MeadowView Condominiums using a nonprofit land trust model.
-Under this model, homes sell at about 30-40% below market rate and are affordable to households living and working in Big Sky.
+Under this model, homes sell below market rate to households living and working in Big Sky.
 In addition to their affordability, MeadowView units are well-designed, energy-efficient, and conveniently located near recreational activities and the bus route.

 How does a community land trust work?